 Drink lots of purified water as well as green tea, an exceptionally potent cancer fighter.
 If you drink alcohol, do so in moderation.
 And eat right.
 Saturated fat in meat and trans fats in fried and processed foods are perhaps the most harmful dietary components, for they stimulate tumor growth.
 On the other hand, omega-3 fatty acids in cold-water fish actually suppress cancer cell proliferation.

 Make sure your diet includes lots of vegetables, fruits, and legumes, and if possible, make them organic.
 Regular consumption of high-fiber, nutrient-rich plant foods have been shown to confer a twofold reduction in cancer risk!
-Foods that are particularly beneficial include soy and cruciferous vegetables (broccoli in particular, but also cabbage, kale, and brussels sprouts).
+Foods that are particularly beneficial include cruciferous vegetables (broccoli in particular, but also cabbage, kale, and brussels sprouts).
 Also important are carotenoid-rich leafy greens, yellow-orange vegetables, tomatoes (especially cooked), citrus fruits, berries, and garlic.

 One of the best and easiest things you can do to reduce your risk of cancer is to take a good daily multivitamin and mineral supplement—but it must contain more than the current RDA levels of protective nutrients found in most supplements.
 Look for at least 800 IU of vitamin D, which supports the breast, prostate, and colon, and 800 mcg of folic acid, which guards against DNA damage.

 Make sure you’re getting enough antioxidants.
 Free radicals contribute to the diseases associated with aging, and cancer is no exception.
 The body’s repair mechanisms just can’t keep up with years of accumulated DNA damage, which explains why the vast majority of cancers develop in older people.